fus3d/fus3d-chonky/README.md

 <img src="Images/Fus3d-Chonky-Wiring-1.jpg" width="400" />

+## Keyboard
-## Keyboard I'm using a more conventional QWERTY layout keyboard with
-customizations for tmux and nvim as desired.
+I'm using a more conventional QWERTY layout keyboard with customizations for tmux and nvim as desired.
 My main keyboard is a dactyl manuform so many of the keymappings will be taken from that.
 Keymaps are uploaded but are currently incomplete.

+The left side of the keyboard uses an Elite-C while the right side uses a pro-micro.
+This is mostly just because I didn't want to use 2 Elite-Cs on one keyboard.
+So far there are no problems with it this way.
+When updating QMK I need to make sure to image both sides, one with DFU and the other with avrdude. qmk flash works for both though so it's not a big deal.
+In between versions update just the left side, everything is done locally on the Chonky.

 ## OS
 The system runs Manjaro Sway on a 4Gb Raspberry Pi 4.
 The Sway interface which